-regimes (Fig. 1b).
-The "background and peaks" paradigm clearly has a problem with the explanation of the background signal and also regarding the amplitude of the variability on longer than millennial timescales (Lovejoy, 2015).
-On the other hand, the scaling paradigm needs a better connection to physical processes beyond the weather regime (Franzke et al., 2019).
-Both paradigms are also limited to temporal variability and do not address spatial patterns associated with the climate system variability.
+- 5 macro-weather and climate regimes (Fig. 1b).
+The 'background and peaks' paradigm has clearly a problem with the background signal (which processes cause this variability?) explanation of the background signal and also regarding the amplitude of the variability on longer than millennial time scales (Lovejoy, 2015).
+On the other hand, the scaling paradigm is quite abstract and lacks a clear needs a better connection to physical processes beyond the weather regime (Franzke and coauthors, 2019).
+Both paradigms are also limited to temporal variability and do not address spatial patterns associated with the climate system - 10 variability.

 To understand the results of the observations, i.e., to relate them to elementary well-established physical principles, the observations themselves are in most cases not enough and models are needed.
-Fortunately, a hierarchy of such models, from conceptual ones (capturing only a few elementary processes or scales) to global climate models (which are multiscale and multi-process representations), is available.
+Fortunately, a hierarchy of such models, from conceptual ones (capturing only a few elementary processes or scales) to global climate models (which are multi-scale and multi-process representations), is available.
 Traditionally, climate system modeling is seen as an initial value problem.
+The

-The model equations are integrated in time from a specific initial condition (or an ensemble of them), and then the transient behavior is analyzed.
+- 15 model equations are integrated in time from a specific initial condition (or an ensemble of them) and then the transient behavior is analysed.
 A subsequent statistical analysis is performed on the results using in general uni- or multivariate statistical methods.
-Often, parameters in the model are varied to study the sensitivity of the results to physical processes (associated with the parameters) and to determine mechanisms of specific phenomena from the statistical analyses.

-Changes in parameters can lead to qualitatively different behavior; for example, oscillatory behavior appears or transitions occur.
+Often, parameters in the model are varied to study the sensitivity of the results to physical processes (associated with the parameters) and to determine mechanisms of specific phenomena from the statistical analyses. - Changes in parameters can lead to qualitatively different behavior, for example oscillatory behavior appears or transitions occur.
 When relatively strong changes occur under small changes of a parameter, critical conditions associated with so-called tipping behavior may have been crossed.

 In particular regarding issues of qualitative changes in model behavior once parameters are varied, there is a complementary methodology available from dynamical systems theory, which is targeted to directly compute the asymptotic (long-time) states (attractors) of the model.
-In the most simple autonomous models (steady forcing), these attractors are fixed points and periodic orbits.
+In the most simple autonomous models (steady forcing), these attractors are fixed points and periodic

+25 orbits.
 Non-autonomous models are studied through pullback attractor analysis (Ghil et al., 2008).
-Methodology from ergodic theory can be used to study the decay to the attractor of correlations between different observables (Chekroun et al., 2011).
+There is methodology available (e.g. Methodology from ergodic theory) can be used to study the decay to the attractor of correlations between different observables to the attractor which can be applied also to stochastic, non-autonomous models (Chekroun et al., 2011).

 A canonical problem of transition behavior in fluid dynamics is the flow between two concentric cylinders of which only the inner cylinder rotates with an angular frequency Ω , the Taylor-Couette flow (Koschmieder, 1993).
-An overview of the regimes of flow behavior and dynamical systems methodology that can be applied is presented in Fig. 2.
+An overview of the

+30 regimes of flow behavior and dynamical systems methodology that can be applied is presented in Fig. 2.
 Here, the rotation rate of the inner cylinder Ω is used as the main parameter which is changed.
 In the case of small Ω , numerical bifurcation theory can be applied to study the steady states of these models and to determine mechanisms of transition through instabilities.
 The transient behavior, as shown in time series in Fig. 2, can also be visualized in phase/state space where time is implicit (displaying trajectories).
 Once Ω is increased, a collective interaction between the different instabilities can lead to variability which cannot be understood as a single bifurcation.
 Basically, here the realm of complex systems science is entered, which deals with emergent properties due to such collective interactions.
 For large Ω , eventually a turbulent regime is reached where (actually surprisingly) multiple large-scale statistical steady states can be observed (Huisman et al., 2014).